lambda-lambda-lambda/middleware/plugins/AppConfigPlugin/README.md

 # AppConfigPlugin

-Middleware to store the app configuration.
+Middleware to support a file-based app configuration.

 ## Installation